hoodiehq/hood.ie/_posts/2016-03-07-shaping-an-open-source-editorial-team.md

 Things got off to an awesome start!
 Folks were having interesting and sometimes intense discussions.
 People began writing processes and volunteering for writing and coordinating jobs.

 And then, well…and then the holidays came.
-The funny thing about Open Source is that it’s volunteer, so obviously real life comes first.
+The funny thing about Open Source is that it’s voluntary, so obviously real life comes first.
 But the timing of the editorial team getting kicked off right before a series of holidays—Thanksgiving in the US, Christmas, and then New Year, meant that real life held __a lot__ more distractions than quite possibly any other time of the year.

 In February, when things had calmed back down, I started poking around to get the editorial team up and going again.
 A couple weeks later, we have some solid contributions under our belt, and I think we’re making great headway for new people to be able to jump in and get started.